bludit/homepage-themes/README.md

 # Source code of https://themes.bludit.com
 This repository contains the files for the official page of Bludit Themes.
-You can colaborate and improve this site, create a pull request with the changes.
+You can collaborate and improve this site, create a pull request with the changes.

 - (English) https://themes.bludit.com
 - (Deutsch) https://themes.bludit.com/de/